mbnahmadi/django-multi-landuages/README.md

 # django-multi-landuages

-There are two ways to make a site multilingual:
+There are two ways to make a site multilanguage:

 ## First Way
 Change the site language based on the browser's default language